Update: August 5th 2019

 Selecting Your Roofing

-Built-Up Roofing (BUR): Also called “tar and gravel roofing,” BUR roofing uses layers of roofing felts or ply sheets that are coated in asphalt or coal tar and topped with pea-size gravel.
-BUR roofs are the most common roofing style and very cost effective.
+Also called “tar and gravel roofing,” BUR roofing uses layers of roofing felts or ply sheets that are coated in asphalt or coal tar and topped with pea-size gravel.
+BUR roofs are the most common roofing style and very cost-effective.
 They do require some routine maintenance.

-Modified Bitumen: Modified Bitumen, also known as “torch-on” roofing, is very similar to BUR.
-Modified Bitumen contains an additional polymer binder called Styrene Butadiene Styrene (SBS), which the improves the durability and extends lifespan of your roof.
+Modified Bitumen, also known as “torch-on” roofing, is very similar to BUR.
+Moreover, Modified Bitumen contains an additional polymer binder called Styrene Butadiene Styrene (SBS), which improves the durability and extends the lifespan of your roof.

 Each of these options varies in terms of costs and benefits, so it is important that you weigh them against the factors impacting your particular roof before making a final decision.
 The most important construction tip for a flat roof system is to consult an experienced professional in your local area.

 Since 1952, Cambie Roofing has been constructing flat roof systems in the Vancouver area.
 We understand all the factors that can impact your construction and can help you identify which roofing system is best for your building.
 Call us today at 604.261.1111 or contact us on our website and let’s talk about how we can help your flat roof repair or replacement go smoothly.